eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Tags {#tags}

-Give up on hierarchy: objects can be given a list of tags, clicking on a tag shows all objects with the tag, boolean operation on tags (`a and (b or c)`) can be used to search.
+Give up on hierarchy: pages can be given a list of tags, clicking on a tag shows all pages with the tag, boolean operation on tags (`a and (b or c)`) can be used to search.

 **Pros:**

-- Handles the fact that objects can live in multiple places.
+- Handles the fact that pages can live in multiple places.

 **Cons:**